-Solidaridad, Stahl & PUM launch five-year tannery project for a cleaner Ganges river14 November 2017
+Solidaridad, Stahl & PUM launch five-year tannery project for a cleaner Ganges river

 The overall objective of the five-year project is to reduce the effluent water discharged by at least 40% and to introduce alternative technologies and processes at tanneries with a reduced environmental impact.
 Solidaridad, Stahl and PUM are working together with the local partners Uttar Pradesh Leather Industry Association, Small Tanners Association, Central Leather Research Institute and Ganga Pollution Control Unit.
 The latter is part of the wider ‘Clean Ganga’ initiative launched by the Indian government several years ago.